sudheerpalyam/stock_stream_processing/README.md

   4) Dockerize all the workflow components and run it in Container managers like Kubernetes or AWS Elastic Kubernetes Service
   5) Enhance Unit Tests and perform Code Coverage and eventually DevOps
   6) SonarQube/Fortify code vulnerability assessment
+  7) Associate a Machine Learning use case which can be facilitated by moving averages.